-Scoop the batter onto the pan, then tip and rotate the pan to spread batter as thinly as possible.
-Note that 1/2 cup of crepe batter perfectly cover a 28 cm (11 inches) crepe pan and makes a thin crepe.
+Scoop the batter onto the pan, then tip and rotate it to spread the batter as thinly as possible.
+Note that 1/2 cup of crepe batter perfectly covers a 28 cm (11 inches) crepe pan and makes a thin crepe.

 Brown 2-3 minutes on one side.
 You know it's ready to flip the crepe when the underside is getting crispy and unsticks by itself.

 Loosen sides with a flat tool and then slide a spatula under the crepe to flip on the other side.

 Cook for 1 more minute on the other side, then put on a plate and repeat this until no more batter left.
 You will make 8 large 11-inch crepes with this recipe.

 Store crepes in the fridge for up to 3 days.
 Place them flat, on a plate covered with a silicone lid to prevent them from drying out.

 Toppings and fillings

 Look at the recipe post for vegan crepes filling ideas.